List of Sherlock characters: Jim Moriarty

 Moriarty features extensively in the second series finale "The Reichenbach Fall", where he simultaneously breaks into the Tower of London, HMP Pentonville and the Bank of England, using some sort of master key code.
 He is tried but acquitted after intimidating the Jury.
 He then pretends to be an actor named Richard Brook and manipulates journalist Kitty Riley as well as the general populace into thinking he has been forced by Sherlock into portraying Jim Moriarty.
 After revealing to Sherlock that the key was a hoax, he attempts to force Sherlock into committing suicide in order to save his friends, but when Sherlock realises there is a way out as long as Moriarty is alive, Moriarty shoots himself in the head.

 Moriarty appears in the third series in either flashbacks, alternative scenarios, or Sherlock's "mind palace" vignettes.
 It is revealed that Sherlock had spent two years dismantling Moriarty's network.
 However, in the closing moments of the third-series finale, "His Last Vow", Moriarty's face appears on televisions across Britain repeating the statement "Did you miss me?"
 Sherlock, who had just been sent on an intelligence mission that was guaranteed to result in his death, was immediately recalled to face his nemesis' schemes once more.

 In the special episode "The Abominable Bride", set in Victorian era, Moriarty and Sherlock confront at Baker Street and the Reichenbach Falls.
 The whole conversation, however, is just a part of Sherlock's dream in his mind palace.
 During this dream, the figment of Moriarty appears to almost succeed in killing Sherlock.

 Moriarty appears briefly in some of the fourth series episodes.
 Although Sherlock confirms that Moriarty is definitely dead, his image saying "Did you miss me?" recurs.
-In "The Final Problem", it is revealed that Moriarty had arranged with Mycroft to meet with Eurus Holmes for five minutes unsupervised, during which he helped to do Eurus's bidding.
+In "The Final Problem", it is revealed that Moriarty had arranged with Mycroft to meet with Eurus Holmes for five minutes unsupervised, during which they collaborated.